Work (physics): Units

 The SI unit of work is the joule (J), named after English physicist James Prescott Joule (1818–1889).
 According to the International Bureau of Weights and Measures it is defined as "the work done when the point of application of 1 MKS unit of force [newton] moves a distance of 1 metre in the direction of the force."

 The dimensionally equivalent newton-metre (N⋅m) is sometimes used as the measuring unit for work, but this can be confused with the measurement unit of torque.
 Usage of N⋅m is discouraged by the SI authority, since it can lead to confusion as to whether the quantity expressed in newton-metres is a torque measurement, or a measurement of work.

 Another unit for work is the foot-pound, which comes from the English system of measurement.
 As the unit name suggests, it is the product of pounds for the unit of force and feet for the unit of displacement.
 One joule is approximately equal to 0.7376 ft-lbs.

-Non-SI units of work include the newton-metre, erg, the foot-pound, the foot-poundal, the kilowatt hour, the litre-atmosphere, and the horsepower-hour.
+Non-SI units of work include the erg, the foot-pound, the foot-poundal, the kilowatt hour, the litre-atmosphere, and the horsepower-hour.
 Due to work having the same physical dimension as heat, occasionally measurement units typically reserved for heat or energy content, such as therm, BTU and calorie, are used as a measuring unit.